yayaa/DatabaseManager/README_Detailed.md

 **Query**

 Create a Query object and pass that to relevant method in DatabaseManager and it will take care of the rest.
-Query object does not have builder pattern, but still uses chaning so you can link all methods to each other to create more readable code pattern.
+Query object does not have builder pattern, but still uses chaining so you can link all methods to each other to create more readable code pattern.

 ```java
 new Query(databaseTag)